Animal Rights

 Voltaire (1694–1778), Bêtes, Dictionnaire Philosophique.

 Only with the coming of secular ideas did anyone think to criticise the abuse of animals.
 Following Voltaire were philosophers like Locke, Butler and Bentham, all of whom were criticised by the Churches, and all of whom were regarded as atheists.
-Here is Bentham, forseeing a time when humankind might take a more enlightened view of animal rights as it might take a more enlightened view of the practice of slavery:
+Here is Bentham, foreseeing a time when humankind might take a more enlightened view of animal rights as it might take a more enlightened view of the practice of slavery:

 The day has been, I grieve to say in many places it is not yet past, in which the greater part of the species, under the denomination of slaves, have been treated by the law exactly upon the same footing, as, in England for example, the inferior races of animals are still.
 The day may come when the rest of the animal creation may acquire those rights which never could have been withholden from them but by the hand of tyranny.
 The French have already discovered that the blackness of the skin is no reason a human being should be abandoned without redress to the caprice of a tormentor.
-It may one day come to be recognized that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
+It may one day come to be recognised that the number of the legs, the villosity of the skin, or the termination of the os sacrum are reasons equally insufficient for abandoning a sensitive being to the same fate.
 What else is it that should trace the insuperable line?
 Is it the faculty of reason or perhaps the faculty of discourse?
 But a full-grown horse or dog, is beyond comparison a more rational, as well as a more conversable animal, than an infant of a day or a week or even a month, old.
-But suppose the case were otherwise, what would it avail? the question is not, Can they reason?, nor Can they talk? but, Can they suffer?*
+But suppose the case were otherwise, what would it avail? the question is not, Can they reason?, nor Can they talk? but, Can they suffer?12

 HogarthOther sympathetic voices included writers like Sheridan, while Hogarth helped with engravings such as his Four Stages of Cruelty.
 Christian voices opposing cruelty were few and late, though there were exceptions, including Wesley and Wilberforce.
 As in so many areas of reform, it was Quakers who were quickest to join the secularists and Utilitarians, and most effective in affecting public opinion.
-One of the most effective contributions in the nineteenth century was the book Black Beaty (1877) written by the Quaker, Anna Sewell.
+One of the most effective contributions in the nineteenth century was the book Black Beauty (1877) written by the Quaker, Anna Sewell.

 Now that animal rights have become a popular issue, the mainstream churches are shifting their ground.
 Churchmen have even suggested recently that animals may have some sort of embryonic soul after all.
 St Francis is presented as evidence that the Church has been kind to animals all along.
 It is true that some followers of St Francis did adopt a sympathetic attitude to animals, notably the fourteenth century Fraticelli, or Spiritual Franciscans; but they were executed by the Church authorities as heretics, so it might look a little hypocritical now for the Roman Church to claim the Fratricelli's record as its own.

 Animal welfare has not been a concern of the Church, at least until the late twentieth century.
 Vegetarianism was a heresy, and people were burned alive for it in the Middle Ages.
 In the nineteenth century vegetarianism became associated with atheism, largely because God had made animals for us to eat.
-In the 1990s a British cabinet minister and committed Christian (John Selwyn Gummer) reafirmed publicly that it was a God-given duty to eat meat.
+In the 1990s a British cabinet minister and committed Christian (John Selwyn Gummer) reaffirmed publicly that it was a God-given duty to eat meat.
 Vegetarianism is still considered by many Christians to be ungodly.

-As usual the Protestant countries have responded to secular opinion faster than Roman Catholic ones.
-Nevertheless Catholics have already seen the benefits of associating themselves with the Green movement.
+Catholics too have already seen the benefits of associating themselves with the Green movement.
 In 1990 the Pope proclaimed St Francis of Assisi the patron saint of ecology.
 Astute though this may have been, the traditional position of all mainstream Churches is much better represented by the Franciscan nuns who live near to Manganeses de la Polvorosa, the site of the bull torturing festival mentioned above.
-It is they who make the decorations and streamers for the instruments of torture*.
+It is they who make the decorations and streamers for the instruments of torture13.
+Other Catholics also still uphold the traditional line on animals and their rights.
+Here for example is a traditionalist Catholic blogger:

 More social issues: